By Jamie Jensen

 Kim O’Connor Stacks, who chairs the Health and Wellness Action Team, frames the challenge before the Coalition this way: “We are building on existing community assets.
 We don’t want to reinvent the wheel.
 So we gather data and commit to using best practice and researched based prevention models and work across sectors to find solutions.”
 The Team — a group of 35 professionals — received the Hudson Valley Heroes Award in the fall for doing just that.
 Tapping talented clinicians such as Hilary Cooper, Sasha Blackwell, and Casey DeCola, the Team developed the curriculum for last May’s Parent University.
 The Parenting for Prevention 101 curriculum piloted that evening has since been selected as a workshop topic for the CADCA (Community Anti-Drug Coalitions of America) National Leadership Forum this month.

 Gathering data, the Coalition is learning where to focus concerted attention.
-When recent survey data revealed that youth in Rye are vaping and using e-cigs at rates significantly higher than their peers nationally, the Rye City School District partnered with the Coalition to take on this challenge with a public information campaign.
+When recent survey data revealed that youth in Rye are vaping using mi-pod pro vaping kits and other such vaping devices.
+They’re also using e-cigs at rates significantly higher than their peers nationally, the Rye City School District partnered with the Coalition to take on this challenge with a public information campaign.
 (The survey revealed that 42.3% of 12 graders had used e-cigs or vaped in the past 30 days.)
 Parents and students were reminded of 2017 NY State law banning e-cigs and vaping on school grounds and given research and statistics on the dangers of both.
 Because youth in Rye prefer a brand called Juul, a highly concentrated nicotine vaporizer which can be easily hidden in plain sight, (it looks like a small computer memory stick), the flyer’s picture captured the attention of parents.
 For RHS students, the response is hitting closer to home.
 Students, some for the first time, are getting suspended when caught with JUUL pods.
 There seems to be little question among teens at Rye High that these are considered drug paraphernalia.

 Many students will tell you they are tired of messages that emphasize abstinence through scare tactics.
 The Youth Action team has grown from a couple of brave souls to nearly 15 students and they are looking for positive messages to share with their peers.